New Rules (band)

-New Rules is an English-Irish pop boy band that formed in 2019.
-The group is composed of vocalists Alec McGarry, Nathan Lambert and bassist and vocalist Ryan Meaney.
+New Rules are an English-Irish pop boy band that formed in 2019.
+The group is composed of vocalist Nathan Lambert and bassist and vocalist Ryan Meaney.Vocalist Alec McGarry was in the band until September 2024.
 In 2019, they released their debut EP New Rules through AMLOR Music.

 Career

 Vocalists Alec McGarry, Ryan Meaney and Nathan Lambert came together in early 2019 and formed a band called New Rules.
 They released a promotional single titled 'Call It' in May 2019.
 After months of songwriting and recording, they released their debut single 'Fix Somebody' on 7 June 2019.
-It was featured during the fifth season of the Irish television series Love Island.
+It was featured during the fifth season of the English television series Love Island.
 As this single became successful, they released the official video for Fix Somebody on 26 June 2019.
 Shortly afterwards, their second single, 'Mountains' was released in July 2019.
-In October 2019, British girl-group Little Mix announced the group to be the opening acts on their UK & Ireland shows of LM5: The Tour.
+In October 2019, British girl-group Little Mix announced the group to be the opening acts on their UK and Ireland shows of LM5: The Tour.
 After the tour, they released a new single titled '24 Hours' with a music video also being released.
 It was then announced this was their debut single from their upcoming self-titled EP, 'New Rules'.
 In December 2019, they released their 4 track EP and it was made available for digital download and streaming.
 The second single from the EP, 'Happy Ever After You' was released in December 2019.